 To determine if any of our reporting units are impaired under the prescribed two-step goodwill test, we must determine whether the fair value of each of our reporting units is greater than their respective carrying value.
 If the fair value of a reporting unit is less than its carrying value, then the implied fair value of goodwill must be calculated and compared to its carrying value to measure the amount of impairment.
 The implied fair value of goodwill is calculated by allocating the fair value of the reporting unit to all assets and liabilities of that unit (including any unrecognized intangible assets) as if the reporting unit had been acquired in a business combination (purchase price allocation).
-The excess of the fair value of goodwill, an impairment loss is recognized for the excess amount.
+The excess of the fair value of the reporting unit over the amounts assigned is the implied fair value of goodwill.
+If the carrying amount of the goodwill exceeds the implied fair value of goodwill, an impairment loss is recognized for the excess amount.
 We determine the fair value of our reporting units using a discounted cash flow analysis or by applying various market multiples or a combination thereof.